Army ups bonuses for recruits to $50K, as COVID takes toll

 Some, said Vereen, are taking what he calls a gap year, and “are making the decision that they don’t necessarily need to work right now.”

 The annual recruiting goal fluctuates as currently serving soldiers decide whether to reenlist or leave.
-In the last two years, as the pandemic raged, many decided to stay in, lessening the pressure on recruiting.
+In the last two years, as the pandemic raged, many decided to stay in, lessening the pressure on recruiting to help keep the Army at its full strength of 485,000.
 Last year's recruiting goal was 57,500, and Vereen said it will be about the same this year.

 To entice recruits, those who sign up for a six-year enlistment in one of several high-demand career fields can get bonuses that total as much as $50,000.
 Given the high standards, it will be difficult for many to qualify for the top bonus.